Electronic Beats

-Telekom Electronic Beats (TEB) is an international music marketing program of Deutsche Telekom AG focusing on electronic music and international club culture.
+Telekom Electronic Beats (TEB) is an international music marketing program of Deutsche Telekom focusing on electronic music and international club culture.
 The program was founded in 2000.
 It comprises a media portfolio and has been organizing events such as concerts, festivals and club nights with mainly electronic music artists throughout Europe.

 Publishing

 TEB's media portfolio and formats have changed and developed since the start of the program:

 “Electronic Beats TV” is one of the longest running video magazines in electronic music.
-The format started in 2000 with a weekly TV show moderated by Ill-Young Kim and broadcast by VIVA and Viva Zwei.
+The format started in 2000 with a weekly TV show moderated by Ill-Young Kim and broadcast by VIVA and Viva Zwei, featuring performances from artists such as BT.
 From 2005, it was published as a quarterly DVD magazine called Slices.
 The DVDs were available for free through distribution in boutiques, cafés, bars, clubs etc. mainly in Central and Eastern Europe.
 Since 2015, all content is hosted on Youtube.
-In February 2018, TEB’s YouTube channel was awarded the YouTube Silver Creator Award for more than 100.000 subscribers.
+In February 2018, TEB’s YouTube channel was awarded the YouTube Silver Creator Award for more than 100,000 subscribers.

 The online magazine .net was launched in 2001.
 It offers news, single and album reviews, longform articles as well as podcasts, audio and video features on electronic dance music and club culture.

 In 2005, the English-language Electronic Beats Magazine started.
 The quarterly print publication revolved around music, culture and travel subjects.
 Like Slices, it was available for free through distribution in boutiques, cafés, bars, clubs etc. mainly in Central and Eastern Europe.
 The final issue was published in late 2015.

 Telekom Electronic Beats also appeared as a record label: 2007 saw the release of the first Electronic Beats Compilation in collaboration with Warner Music Austria.

 In 2011, Electronic Beats extended its work to Poland, launching a website in Polish and hosting events in the biggest cities throughout the country.

 In 2017, TEB created the app “The Lenz” together with Gorillaz.

 In 2018 started the German language Electronic Beats Podcast series.
 It is moderated by hosts Gesine Kühne and Jakob Thoene.
 Each episode features one or more guests from the field of nightlife, electronic dance music and club culture.
 So far, DJ Hell, WestBam, Fritz Kalkbrenner, Oliver Koletzki, Michael Michalsky, Perel, Frank Wiedemann, Dimitri Hegemann, Many Ameri, Roosevelt, David August, Gabi Delgado, Heiko Hoffmann, Modeselektor, Michael Rother, HVOB, Apparat, Laurin Schafhausen and Christian Löffler, among others, have appeared on the show.